JP Duminy

-Jean-Paul Duminy (born 14 April 1984), more commonly known as JP Duminy, is a South African cricket commentator, and former international cricketer.
+Jean-Paul Duminy (born 14 April 1984), more commonly known as JP Duminy, is a South African former international cricketer.
 He was vice-captain of the South Africa Twenty20 team.
 He is a left-handed batsman and a right-arm off spin bowler.
 Duminy, who is a Cape Coloured, was raised in the Western Cape and played domestic cricket for his home team, the Cape Cobras.
+Duminy made history when he was the first South African to take a hat-trick at a Cricket World Cup, which he did against Sri Lanka during the 2015 tournament.